 I have some fine scratch building and model making for you today.

-John has scratch built the below engine shed, using parts of another engine shed print.
+John has scratch built the below engine shed, just using the printable buildings that come with the Beginner’s Guide.

 I wanted to have a sale just to say thank you to each and everyone of you.